ISC-HEI/HybridProctor/docs/guide/usage/index.md

 It is really simple to reset the password if it has been leaked.

-1. Power off the router and mount the USB key onto your computer and remove **mount/.password**.
+1. Power off the router and mount the USB key onto your computer and remove the **mount/.password** file.
 1. Plug the USB key back in the router and power it on.
 1. Go to [http://10.0.0.1]() and copy the displayed password somewhere safer.